The Best Way to Sell Your Car: Trade In vs. Carmax vs. Craigslist

 Selling a used car can be stressful.
 But it doesn’t have to be.
 Used cars are more popular than ever.
 Americans bought about 40,000,000 used vehicles last year, and according to the Wall Street Journal used cars values are on the rise.

 This increased demand has also expanded the options when it’s time to sell your car.
-Used cars are big business, and the industry has responded with a new batch of online used car superstores like Carvana and Shift.
+Used cars are big business, and the industry has responded with a new batch of online used car superstores like Carvana and Vroom.

 But what’s the best way to sell a used car?
 What steps should you take to minimize your time investment and maximize your selling price?

 Here we’ll discuss the pros and cons of a few popular options: trading the car in, selling it to a used car dealer like Carmax, selling it privately through a site like craigslist, as well as donating the car to charity.
 We’ll explain how each works as well as how to set a price for your vehicle.